howtowritehelloworld/engg1340-project/README.md

 If you have played the game before, click load game to get back your progress.

 Upon entering, you will be prompted to place towers or start the wave.

-Once you complete a wave, money will be granted to you based on the wave number.
-Moreover killing enemies also grant you a specific amount of money based on enemy type and their level.

 Upon completing wave 15, you have won the required stages of the game and can continue by pressing the infinite waves option.